 Amphetamines are detectable in the urine for at least 3 days to 4 days (72 to 96 hours) and sometimes longer.
 This can vary with dosage, weight, and diet, which means a good conservative rule of thumb is they are detectable for up to four days.
 For heavy Adderall users, increase the amount of time.

-Adderall (Dextroamphetamine) has a half life of approximately 10 hours.
-This means that after 10 hours, the amount of dextroamphetamine in your body is half.
+Dextroamphetamine (Adderall) has a half life of approximately 10 hours.
+This means that after 10 hours, the amount of this drug in your body is half.

-By doing the math, you can figure approximately when all of the Adderall should be out of the body.
+By doing the math, you can figure approximately when all of it should be out of the body.